bigbluebutton/bigbluebutton/docs/docs/development/architecture.md

 We think FreeSWITCH is an amazing piece of software for handling audio.

 FreeSWITCH provides the voice conferencing capability in BigBlueButton.
 Users are able to join the voice conference through the headset.
-Users joining through Google Chrome or Mozilla Firefox are able to take advantage of higher quality audio by connecting using WebRTC.
+Users joining through Google Chrome, Mozilla Firefox, (or other WebRTC compatible browsers) are able to take advantage of higher quality audio by connecting using WebRTC.
 FreeSWITCH can also be [integrated with VOIP providers](/administration/customize#add-a-phone-number-to-the-conference-bridge) so that users who are not able to join using the headset will be able to call in using their phone.

-### Kurento and WebRTC-SFU
+### Mediasoup and WebRTC-SFU

-Kurento Media Server KMS is a media server that implements both SFU and MCU models.
-KMS is responsible for streaming of webcams, listen-only audio, and screensharing.
+Mediasoup is a media server that implements an SFU model.
+It is responsible for streaming of webcams, listen-only audio, and screensharing.
 The WebRTC-SFU acts as the media controller handling negotiations and to manage the media streams.

 ### Joining a voice conference